GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_LEAVE {#channel-leave-frame}

-An MC_LEAVE frame (type=TBD-03) is sent from server to client, and requests that a client leave the given channel.
+An MC_LEAVE frame (type=TBD-03) is sent by a server to request that the client leave the given channel.

-If the client has already left or declined to join the channel, the MC_LEAVE is ignored.

-If an MC_JOIN or an MC_LEAVE with the same Channel ID and a higher MC_STATE Sequence number has previously been received, the MC_LEAVE is ignored.

-Otherwise, the client MUST leave the channel and send a new MC_STATE frame with reason LEFT as requested by server.
+MC_LEAVE does not retire the channel and the server can later send another MC_JOIN for the same channel as long as it is not retired.

-MC_LEAVE frames are formatted as shown in {{fig-mc-channel-leave-format}}.
+MC_LEAVE frames are formatted as shown in
+{{fig-mc-channel-leave-format}}.

 ~~~
 MC_LEAVE Frame {